-3.18 Residents of the Equestrian Centre Bungalow have open views across arable farmland from the front of the L-shaped dwelling.
+- 3.19.
+Residents of the Equestrian Centre Bungalow have open views across arable farmland from the front of the L-shaped dwelling.
 The parking area at the front of the dwelling is accessed from a private track that connects Wolverley Road to the south with the Equestrian Centre to the north of the bungalow.
 A public bridleway follows the track before turning to the northeast, approximately 100m south of the bungalow.
-The views from the front of the dwelling are experienced from a bedroom window closest to the Appeal Site, with other windows to main living space and the front door, slightly set back (see my annotated photoviews at Figures 20 and 21).
+The views from the front of the dwelling are experienced from a bedroom window closest to the Appeal Site, with other windows to main living space and the front door, slightly set back (see my annotated photoviews at my Figures 28 and 29).
 As part of the Proposed Development, a temporary 6m high soil bund would be located to the west of the dwelling and would be in-situ for approximately 9 months (the duration of the Phase 1 Works) as illustrated on the Phase 1 Working and Restoration Plan (CD1.25).
 There would be a clearly noticeable but temporary change in outlook resulting from the foreshortening and restriction of views to the wider landscape.
-The bund has been designed in an arc to acknowledge the proximity of the bungalow, with a separation of approximately 62.5m between the crest of the bund and the dwelling.

-- 3.19 East facing views from the rear of the Bungalow comprise a garden and horse paddocks, with the arable farmland of the Appeal Site set beyond the public bridleway, located on gently undulating land (see existing view at Figure 22).
-A series of computer-generated photomontages of the Proposed Development at Year 1, 10 and 25, following the commencement of operations have been prepared (Figures 23 to 25) and these are an update to the photomontages prepared in the submitted ES, as they a) reflect winter conditions and b) reflect latest best practice guidance issued by the Landscape Institute in the latter half of 2019, after the ES photomontages had been prepared. - 3.20 The effects upon the visual amenity of residents of the Bungalow are set out under Viewpoint 17 at page 46 of the ES LVIA Technical Appendix (CD1.04).
+The bund has been designed in an arc to acknowledge the proximity of the bungalow, with a separation of approximately 62.5m between the crest of the bund and the dwelling. - 3.20.
+East facing views from the rear of the Bungalow comprise a garden and horse paddocks, with the arable farmland of the Appeal Site set beyond the public bridleway, located on gently undulating land (see existing view at my Figure 30).
+A series of computer-generated photomontages of the Proposed Development at Year 1, 10 and 25, following the commencement of operations have been prepared (see my Figures 31, 33 & 35) and these are an update to the photomontages prepared in the submitted ES, as they a) reflect winter conditions and b) reflect latest best practice guidance issued by the Landscape Institute in the latter half of 2019, after the ES photomontages had been prepared. - 3.21.
+The effects upon the visual amenity of residents of the Bungalow are set out under Viewpoint 17 at page 46 of the ES LVIA Technical Appendix (CD1.04).
 I agree with the assessment in the ES that the residents are of high sensitivity, and that the magnitude during the operational phase, with embedded mitigation measures including the screen bunds and phased working in place, would be Medium.
-I also agree with the ES conclusion that there would be a Moderate adverse overall effect that would be Not Significant. - 3.21 In my professional opinion and with reference to similar permitted examples set out above, I assess that the temporary presence of the screen bunds would not have the potential to breach the RVAT as defined in TGN 2/19 best practice guidance (Appendix 2).
+I also agree with the ES conclusion that there would be a Moderate adverse overall effect that would be Not Significant.